BRL-CAD

 void bg_polygon_plot(const char *filename, const point_t *pnts, int npnts, int r, int g, int b)

-struct bv_scene_obj * bv_create_polygon_obj(struct bview *v, struct bv_polygon *p)
+struct bv_scene_obj * bv_create_polygon(struct bview *v, int type, int x, int y, struct bv_scene_obj *free_scene_obj)

 struct bg_polygon * bg_polygon_fill_segments(struct bg_polygon *poly, vect2d_t line_slope, fastf_t line_spacing)